 - Cannabis Software Companies for CRM

 - Marijuana Tech Companies For Menus and Delivery

 Similarly to any retail industry, knowing as much as you can about your clientele is a must.
 Segmented consumer data and trend forecasting helps producers and dispensaries increase sales and build customer retention.

 Market research and consumer insights are at the heart of what Brightfield Group offers for cannabis companies, as well as CBD and wellness brands.
-They use AI-driven research to help businesses stay informed about how to most effectively market their products.
+They use AI-driven research to help businesses stay informed about how to market their products most effectively.
 To put it plainly, they know a lot about who’s buying what and why they’re buying it.
-Their software and expertise is a great tool for dispensary retail business owners to optimize sales.
+Their software and expertise are great tools for dispensary retail business owners to optimize sales.

 Legal cannabis is tracked from “seed to sale.”
 This means that every aspect of production, from the time the seed is sent to the farm to the moment a final sale is made, is tracked and recorded.
 There are specific compliance laws for how cannabis is grown, cured, distributed, sold, and consumed depending on state and locale.
 There are several cannabis tech solution companies that facilitate this process for medical and recreational dispensaries.

 The overall leader for government-facing compliance technology in the industry is Marijuana Enforcement Tracking Reporting Compliance (Metrc).
 Metrc was created by the Florida-based technology company Franwell in 2014 to utilize radio frequency identification (RFID) to track and trace marijuana for compliance.
 After winning a contract with California in 2017, they are now the state sanctioned regulator in AK, CA, CO, Washington D.C., LA, ME, MD, MA, MI, MO, MN, NV, OH, OK, OR, and WV.